Churchyard and gravestones

 - Except for those authorised as part of the headstone, no pots, vases, garden ornaments, or plaques are allowed.

 The Incumbent and the local Parish Church Councils retain the right to remove anything from the churchyard which does not comply with these regulations.
-If you have any questions about these regulations, please contact the Rector at 01375-891254.

 The United Benefice of